nulogy/vorpal/README.md

 repository.destroy(dead_tree)
 ```

-Show implementation of a repository using the aggregate repository!!!
+TODO: Show implementation of a repository using the aggregate repository!!!

-Talk about aggregate boundary.
+TODO: Talk about aggregate boundary.

 ### With ActiveRecord
 TBD